regebro/how-to-diff-xml/talk.rst

     Basically you look for bits that are the same and come in the same order.

-    Compare the old list, with the new list, and we get an LCS list.
+    Compare the ->old list, with the ->new list, and we get an ->LCS list.
     The longest list of items where all items are in the same order in both files.

     For a text file, you run lcs on the lines.
 From this we get a list of